MikeBosw/amazondelivery/README.md

 Instructions
 ---

+*NOTE: auto sign-in doesn't work when your 2FA is enabled.*

+Create a file `python/username.secret` and `python/password.secret` to automate sign-in.
+If you have Twilio, create a file `python/twilio_sid.secret` and `python/twilio_token.secret`.

 From within the repo, run...

 ```
-cd python
-python mb/amazonslots/main.py
+PYTHONPATH=./python python python/mb/amazonslots/main.py
 ```

-Chrome should launch.
-You will have to log in manually - at least the first time.
-Once logged in, you should be navigated through a couple screens to the Amazon Fresh delivery window page.

-Leave Chrome running.
-The page reloads automatically at regular intervals.
+You should see Chrome launch and gradually proceed through all the screens to the delivery slot page.
+Keep an eye on the logs in case it gets stuck.
+The slots page reloads automatically at regular intervals.

-Note that the `say` command is the mechanism for notifying you.
+If you don't have Twilio, the `say` command is the mechanism for notifying you.
 On a Mac, `say` is a text-to-speech command and it comes with the OS.
 On other operating systems you'll probably need to change this part of the script - or add a `say` command to your `PATH` that does what you want.

 Caveats
 ---